 It Will Be The First MG Model In India

-The MG Hector will be the first model in the MG Motor's line-up in India It will be manufactured locally at MG Motor's Halol facility in Gujarat and the company is planning to launch it in India by mid-2019.
-The MG Hector is likely to have over 70 per cent of localization the prices of which are expected to start at ₹ 16 lakh which will entitle it to compete with a wide range of SUVs in our market.
+The Hector will be the first model in the MG Motor's line-up in India.
+It will be manufactured locally at MG Motor's Halol facility in Gujarat and the company is planning to launch it in India by mid-2019.
+The MG Hector is likely to boast of over 70 per cent of localisation and the prices are expected to start at ₹ 16 lakh which will entitle it to compete with a wide range of SUVs in our market.

 It Will Be A Compact SUV

 The new MG Hector is will be a five-seater compact SUV and looking at its specifications, it is likely to compete with a set rivals not only from the compact segment but also from the entry-level mid-size SUV segment.
-The segment leader Hyundai Creta, of course, will be the first SUV it will have to battle with which will be followed by the upcoming KIA SP Concept, Nissan Kicks and Tata Harrier.
-Moreover, entry-level mid-size SUVs like the upcoming Tata Harrier, Jeep Compass and Mahindra XUV500 will also face competition from the Hector.
+The segment leader Hyundai Creta is one of its chief rivals but it will also battle with the likes of the Nissan Kicks, Jeep Compass, Tata Harrier, Mahindra XUV500 and even the Hyundai Tucson.
+The Hector will also face competition from yet another newbie, the Kia SP concept which is all set to hit the Indian market by Diwali 2019.

 It Will Get Both Petrol and Diesel Engines

-The MG Hector will get both petrol and diesel variants which will have BSVI ready powertrains.
-The petrol will be a 1.5-litre, Four-Cylinder, turbo-petrol unit and the diesel will be 2.0-litre, four-cylinder diesel motor.
-Power figures of both the engines are still unknown but looking at its parent company- SIAC's global line-up of similar category, we expect the petrol engine to make around 148 bhp while the diesel is likely to churn 177 bhp.
-Having both the powertrains on offer, the MG Hector will get an edge over the Tata Harrier which will initially be launched only with a diesel motor.
+The MG Hector will get both petrol and diesel variants which will have BS 6 ready powertrains.
+The petrol will be a 1.5-litre, 4 cylinder, turbo-petrol unit and the diesel will be 2-litre, four-cylinder diesel motor.
+Power figures of both the engines are still unknown but looking at its parent company- SAIC's global line-up of similar category, we expect the petrol engine to make around 148 bhp while the diesel is likely to churn 177 bhp.
+Having both the powertrains on offer, the MG Hector will have an edge over the Tata Harrier which was launched only with a diesel motor.

 It Will Be Well-Equipped